Why Play Matters

 “control their emotions, and behavior, resist impulses, and exert self-control and discipline.”
 “Today’s 5-year-olds [are] acting at the level of 3-year-olds 60 years ago, and today’s 7-year-olds were barely approaching the level of a 5-year-old 60 years ago.”

-Parents have easy access to learn about the activities that have occurred during the day as they are written on the Parent Board.
-In addition, samples of activities are posted with descriptions on a weekly basis.
+Parents have easy access to learn about the activities that have occurred during the day as they are posted on Brightwheel and documented throughout the classrooms.
+In addition, samples of provocational activities are posted with descriptions on a weekly basis.

 There are evening pot-lucks or picnics at the park throughout the summer that allow all parents, their children and the teachers a relaxed opportunity to get together and share.

 Two Saturday’s a year are dedicated to maintaining the preschool.
 Parents are required to fulfill 8 volunteer hours a year.
-Hours are completed on an individual bases.
+Hours are completed on an individual bases through committee sign ups.

-Parent-Teacher Conferences are offered twice a year.
-If you wish to have a conference with your child’s Teacher, simply sigh-up on the schedule on the parent board and one will be arranged for you.
-The conference is usually 15-20 minutes long and provides time for you and your child’s Home Teacher to discuss your child.
-Conferences may be schedules as needed at there request of the parent or preschool during the year to discuss your child’s progress.
+Parent-Teacher Conferences are offered throughout the year.
+If you wish to have a conference with your child’s Teacher, simply contact your primary teacher and one will be arranged for you.
+The conference is usually 15-20 minutes long and provides time for you and your child’s Primary Teacher to discuss your child.

 Parent involvement in a preschool setting improves academic scores and the social emotional development of children.
 If this involvement is continued, it will contribute to improved academics in grade school and improved graduation rates from high school.
 Thus observes Joseph Henry, executive director of the Shoshone and Arapahoe Head Start Program on the Wind River Indian Reservation in Wyoming.
 In his paper, "Academic Success and Preschool Parent Involvement," he describes the results of research conducted at his Head Start site...